fortrabbit/docs/12.platform/3.environment/crons.md

 ## Usage

-You can configure your App's Cron Job in the Dashboard > {{app-name}} > Settings > Crons.
+You can configure your App's Cron Job in the Dashboard > {{app-env-name}} > Settings > Crons.
 To start a new cron job you'll need the set the following parameters:

 ### Name